 Researchers from Monash University and CSIRO have discovered a photosensitive metal-organic framework (MOF) that utilizes sunlight to release large amounts of stored carbon.

 Emissions from coal power stations could be drastically reduced by a new, energy-efficient material that adsorbs large amounts of carbon dioxide, then releases it when exposed to sunlight.

-In a study published today in Angewandte Chemie, Monash University and CSIRO scientists for the first time discovered a photosensitive metal organic framework (MOF) – a class of materials known for their exceptional capacity to store gases.
+In a study published on February 10 in Angewandte Chemie, Monash University and CSIRO scientists for the first time discovered a photosensitive metal-organic framework (MOF) – a class of materials known for their exceptional capacity to store gases.
 This has created a powerful and cost-effective new tool to capture and store, or potentially recycle, carbon dioxide.

 By utilizing sunlight to release the stored carbon, the new material overcomes the problems of expense and inefficiency associated with current, energy-intensive methods of carbon capture.
 Current technologies use liquid capture materials that are then heated in a prolonged process to release the carbon dioxide for storage.